Méribel lies in the Les Allues Valley at

 Méribel’s main bakery, Les Glaciers, offers delicious breads, cakes and patisseries and wonderful handmade chocolates.
 The valley’s other boulangerie, Le Village des Pains in Méribel Village, is the local’s favourite, and known as the best boulangerie in the Trois Vallées.
 They still bake using a traditional log burning fire and also offer fantastic sandwiches and pizzas.

-There is also an interior design shops in town, offering high quality pieces predominantly in the Savoyard style, ideal for decorating a chalet or to take a little piece of the Savoyard home with you - Scandi 73 that is just next to the North Face shop at the top of the main street.
+There is also an interior design shops in town, offering high quality pieces predominantly in the Savoyard style, ideal for decorating a chalet or to take a little piece of the Savoyard home with you - Fake is one of the shops under the new L'Hevana apartments.

 The Maison de la Presse in Méribel centre offers English-language newspapers and Au-delà des Montagnes has quirky fashions and L’Occitane products.